ceceppa/anima/README.md

 # Anima

-Anima is an addon for Godot that makes it simple to create powerful and impressive UI animations
+Anima is an add-on for Godot that makes it simple to create powerful and impressive UI animations

 ## Introduction

 ![Example of animation created with anima](https://anima.ceceppa.me/anima.gif)

 If you've ever found creating UI animations in Godot using Tween to be a bit of a hassle, Anima is here to make your life easier.
-With just a few lines of code and a simple syntax, Anima allows you to create stunning animations with ease.
+With just a few lines of code and simple syntax, Anima allows you to create stunning animations with ease.
 And with a built-in library of 89 animations and 36 easings, plus the ability to add your own custom animations using a CSS-inspired syntax, the possibilities are endless.

 ### Table of Contents